Cash Tracking System

 Read that again… “EXPECTS ABSOLUTELY NOTHING IN RETURN FOR IT”!

 Even if it’s from a different person within a network such as how cash gifting programs work.

 The money doesn’t have to go back to the same person, it just has to be from anyone in that gifting network.

 So, in plain English, a gift isn’t a gift if there is an expectation of gains attached to it.

 That act (receiving as much or more money yourself after you gifted to someone else) negates it from ever being a gift in the first place.

-See, they are not even legally considered gifts!
+See, the cash pledge is not even legally considered a gift!

-In this cash gifting scheme (or any other for that matter), no one would ever give you a gift unless they themselves would be in a position to receive gifts at a greater amount as well… right?
+In the Cash Tracking System cash gifting scheme (or any other for that matter), no one would ever give you a gift unless they themselves would be in a position to receive gifts at a greater amount as well… right?

 Think I’m still wrong about all of this?

-I have a PayPal email address here that I’d like you to send $1,000… as a gift. 😉
+I have a PayPal email address here that I’d like you to send $1,000 to… as a gift. 😉

 Well, why not?